[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 DevOps books

 Of course, this list isn’t exhaustive, and many excellent books are out there.
 This collection is heavily opinionated based on my taste, professional experiences, and influences.
-If your favorite book isn’t mentioned, please drop a comment below, as I am always searching for new inspiration and exceptional books for my library.
+If your favorite book isn’t mentioned, please drop a comment below, as I am always looking for new inspiration and exceptional books for my library.

 1. Accelerate.
 The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations